faintbeep/BlastonCamera/README.md

         "bodyPart": "head"
     },
     "offset": { "x", "y": -2, "z": 2 }, // 2m in front and below
-    "direction": { "x": 1, "y": 0 } // If you are looking down at the offset, then "right" takes you on an orbit up over your shoulder
+    "direction": { "x": 1, "y": 0 }, // If you are looking down at the offset, then "right" takes you on an orbit up over your shoulder
+    "speed": 30
 }
 ```